nucl3on/simhash-detect/README.md

 Current Limitations:
 - (UTF-8) text can only be processed
-- Only .txt files can be used with the script
+- Only text files can be used with the script
 - Input File Size < 20 MB